Most of you are probably not aware that today's sermon is significant in a kind of twisted way.

 Revelation 13:5 And he was given a mouth [this the first beast] speaking great things and blasphemies, and he was given authority to continue for forty-two months.

-Now, if you will go back to chapter 11, and verse 2, you will see this same 42 months mentioned:
+If you will go back to chapter 11, you will see this same 42 months mentioned:

 Now let us try to take this verse by verse, or section by section, and dissect it a bit.